 We offer you and your dependents a range of medical plan options.
 To learn more:

 If you are a full-time employee, have medical coverage elsewhere and do not want Stanford coverage, you must actively waive coverage by logging into My Benefits.
 If you waive your medical coverage, you will receive a $25 credit (if you work in a full-time, benefits-eligible position) or a $12.50 credit (if you work in a part-time, benefits-eligible position) provided as taxable income in each paycheck.
+If you do not make a waiver election you will be defaulted into the Healthcare + Savings medical plan with employee only coverage that includes a deduction from your paycheck.

 The Kaiser Permanente HMO plan provides patient services, hospitalization, supplies and prescription drugs through its own network of doctors, hospitals and other Kaiser-affiliated health care facilities.
 The Kaiser HMO is available in California only and you must reside in the plan's service area to enroll.